 - Refer to faculty using their correct titles: "Prof" or "Dr", not “Ms” or “Mr”.
 (And it should go without saying that you should never be using "Miss" or "Mrs" in a professional context unless the person you are addressing has specifically asked you to address them that way.)

-Once you have carefully read the description of the RA-ship you want to apply for, follow the instructions on how to apply here.
+Once you have carefully read the description of the RA-ship you want to apply for

-All Academic Year URAPs pay $10 per hour although there is an option to receive credit instead.
-Academic Year URAPs are for up to 200 hours, to be worked between Nov/Dec 2016 and June 3 2017.
-Some positions may split the 200 hours between two or more students.
+All Summer URAPs pay $15 per hour although there is an option to receive credit instead.
+Summer URAPs are for up to 275 hours, to be worked between June 12 and August 25, 2017.
+Some positions may split the hours between two or more students.